sangchatb/dx-saga/readme.md

 - rxjs - This idea started with observables, but it requires learning new control flow semantics.
 - redux-saga - Preserves well known control flow semantics for async tasks
-- selector-channel - https://github.com/redux-saga/redux-saga/issues/1694 - opted for an implementation that compares the selected states outside of sagas, allows for separate IO and context.
+- selector-channel - https://github.com/redux-saga/redux-saga/issues/1694 - opted to re-implement for a few reasons:
+  - compares the selected states outside of sagas
+  - allows for separate IO and context
+  - preserves the ability to `take` from the global sagas

 ## Contributing